EEQSOFT/emailsender.eeq/README.md

 cd <path to project>
 ```

-### 2. Start the application stack defined in docker-compose.yml
+### 2. Start the application stack defined in "docker-compose.yml"

 ```
 docker-compose up -d
 ```

-### 3. Set the permissions and access for the php-apache container
+### 3. Set the permissions and access for the "php-apache" container

 ```
 docker exec -it php-apache bash